The Oak Savannah

 Manorun Farm is re-creating an Oak Savannah on the farm.
 In the spring of 2014 we planted 2,000 indigenous trees and shrubs.
-We also put swales throughout our 20 acre field to capture rain water and distribute it to drier areas of the field.
+We also dug swales throughout our 20 acre field to capture rain water and distribute it to drier areas of the field.
+Our Oak Savannah is still young but it is already shaping up to be an abundant eco-system and we have enjoyed seeing the growth over the years.

 What is an Oak Savannah?